deallen1989/CLRS-Benchmark-Report/README.md

 ## Topics Covered

 * Introduction to the CLRS Benchmark Paper and Background Context
+  * What is the CLRS Benchmark?
   * Neural Networks vs Algorithms
+  * Recent Attempts at Teaching Neural Networks Algorithms
 * Overview of the Benchmark
   * Motivation
   * Which Algorithms to Benchmark Against